David DePape sentenced to 30 years in hammer attack on ex-Speaker Nancy Pelosi's husband

 In a letter to the court, Nancy Pelosi asked the judge for a "very long" sentence for DePape, saying the attack "[f]illed me with great fear and deep pain."
 Meanwhile, Paul Pelosi's victim statement to the judge noted that he is still suffering dizziness, headaches, balance problems, nerve pain and walking challenges from the health impacts of the vicious attack.

 Christine Pelosi read the victim impact statements on behalf of her parents.
-Her tone was authoritative and intentional, bringing color to the statements.
+Her tone was authoritative and intentional.

 During tearful testimony in his federal trial, DePape admitted that he broke into the Pelosis' San Francisco home Oct.
 28, 2022, intending to hold the speaker hostage and "break her kneecaps" if she lied to him.
 He also acknowledged bludgeoning Paul Pelosi with a hammer after police showed up, saying his plan to end what he viewed as government corruption was unraveling.